 • Many tipped Salisbury for the drop prior to the start of the season but Mikey Harris’ side have been one of the Skrill Premier surprise packages.

-• The match will also see the return of fan favourite Clovis Kamdjo who left the Bees during the summer.
+• The match will also see the Bees line up against former fan favourite Clovis Kamdjo who moved to the Raymond McEnhill Stadium in the summer.

 • Salisbury City Football Club formed in 1947 as Salisbury, they changed their name to Salisbury City in 1993.

 • The Whites play their home fixtures at The Raymond McEnhill Stadium.

 • In the summer of 2009 the club faced bankruptcy and in early September they entered administration.
 They were fined and deducted points before being demoted two divisions in May 2010 due to a breach of Conference rules.

 • The club didn’t stay in the Southern premier League for long clinching promotion via the play-offs on penalties against Hednesford.

 • The following season they finished in tenth position and last season they were promoted to the Skrill Premier via the play-offs.

 • With only added time to play the Whites led Dover Athletic 1-0 but Dover equalised to force extra-time.
 Salisbury rallied and took a 3-1 lead and although Dover pulled one back they held on to secure a 3-2 win and promotion.